wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 	{"userName": "Alice"}
 </div>
 ```
-After Hanjst has been triggered by **window.onload**,  the key,  "userName", will be parsed as a variable in Hanjst or JavaScript as below.
+After Hanjst engine has been triggered by **window.onload**,  the key,  "userName", will be parsed as a variable in Hanjst or JavaScript as below.

 ```javascript
 $userName = 'Alice';